rvesse/airline/docs/guide/practise/workshop.md

 - Composed our options into a [`@Command`](../annotations/command.html)
 - Further composed our commands into an `@Cli`
 - Executed our CLI
+- Learnt how to incorporate help into our CLIs

 This is everything you need to make a functional CLI with Airline.

 ### So What's Next?

-The user guide which has been linked throughout these slides covers all these topics in more detail.
+The user guide which has been linked throughout these slides covers all these topics, plus many more, in lots more detail and examples.
 Find it at http://rvesse.github.io/airline/

-Please try it out, post questions, problems etc at http://github.com/rvesse/airline/issues
+Please try it out, post questions, problems etc. at http://github.com/rvesse/airline/issues

 ### Time Allowing...

 The remainder of the slides start to dive into more advanced features of the library.
-If we have time we'll take a look at these.
+If we have time we'll take a look at these...

 {% include slide-end.md %}
 {% include slide-start.md %}